MarketingProInsider/marketingproinsider/content/posts/blog_66.md

 - **Questions:** Ask your followers open-ended questions to stimulate engagement, such as “What’s the best advice you’ve ever received?”

 A social media specialist will often create a blend of timely and evergreen content.
-This balanced approach ensures there’s always something fresh for the audience, while also maintaining a library of content that remains relevant regardless of when it's posted.
+This balanced approach ensures there’s always something fresh for the audience, while also maintaining a library of content that remains relevant regardless of when it is posted.

 ### Experiment with Creative Formats
 Instagram Notes allows for creativity, even though the feature is text-based.
 The way you present your message can make a significant difference in how engaging your Notes are.
 Here are some formats to consider: